 …managing your money, your Social Security, or your bills?

 Low-income seniors who have difficulty managing their finances can request help from the Money Management Program.
 Insured and trained volunteers and staff provide services like budgeting, checkbook balancing, opening and organizing mail, bill-paying, and managing monthly Social Security benefits.

 …finding resources to help you care for an elderly relative or raise your grandchildren?

 Two fast-growing groups of caregivers are adults looking after their elders, and older adults raising grandchildren or other much-younger relatives.
 These caregivers often need specialized information and resources.
 The Care Coordinators in SSCI’s Petersburg office provide information, assistance, and referrals for these cross-generational caregivers through a program called Access Assistance.
-This program is available to caregivers in Logan, Mason and Menard Counties.
+This program is available to caregivers in Logan, Mason and Menard, and Sangamon Counties.